-Sydney’s tea-drinking culture can be credited to Quong Tart, a Chinese Mandarin who dressed like a Victorian English gentleman.
+Next time you visit Sydney, bear a thought for Sydney’s tea-drinking culture, which can be credited to Quong Tart, a Chinese Mandarin who dressed like a Victorian English gentleman.

 The Star referred to the Loong Shan Tea Rooms at 137 King Street, the largest and most spectacular establishment in the chain of tearooms run by Chinese immigrant and self-made entrepreneur, Quong Tart.